BilalMaz/-KidGuard-Parental-Control-Chrome-Extension/README.md

 ### Locking the Panel
 Click the **🔒 Lock** button in the header — the popup requires the parent password to reopen.

+### Youtube Channel Allow
+Manage the Youtube Channel allow and disallow
 ---

 ## 🛠 Technical Details